 He pointed out how women in the West have been the backbone in the churches.
 I sure can testify to this observation in my years of parish ministry.
-The involvement of women was always greater then that of men.
-Every church I served had an active and well organized women group.
+The involvement of women was always greater than that of men.
+Every church I served had an active and well-organized women’s group.
 None had a similar group for the men.
-I worked hard at getting men’s ministry started.
+I worked hard at getting men’s ministries started.
 But over the past 30 years there has been shift.
 A 2016 Pew Survey highlighted the narrowing gender gap in religious service attendance between 1982 and 2002.

-In 1982, over two times the number of women attended religious services at least once a week than men.
+In 1982, over twice the number of women than men attended religious services at least once a week.
 Over the 30 -year period, however, the gender gap has decreased from a 13-point gap to a 6-point gap.
-Similar trends occur among religiously affiliated women.
+Similar trends occur among religiously-affiliated women.
 The Pew Research found that the rise of Religious Nones and behavior changes among women who say they are religious contributed significantly to that decline.

-First, I need to continually examine my heart for any distorted view of the feminine that has been lodged in my soul from experience with women, starting most importantly with my mother.
+First, I need to continually examine my heart for any distorted view of the feminine that has been lodged in my soul from experiences with women, starting most importantly with my mother.

-Secondly, I need to be ever vigilant in my relationship with my wife treating her as my equal on the spiritual journey.
+Second, I need to be ever vigilant in my relationship with my wife treating her as my equal on our spiritual journey.

-Thirdly, I am committed to practicing the presence of Jesus with all the women in my life
+Third, I need to commit to practicing the presence of Jesus with all the women in my life.

-Fourthly, I must be keenly aware of the wounds women have regarding men.
+Fourth, I need to be keenly aware of the wounds women have regarding men.
 As a man I will face rebuke, anger and prejudice.
-In lovingly absorbing the feminine rejection, I may serve as an instrument of healing in the hearts of other women
+In lovingly absorbing this, I may serve as an instrument of healing in the hearts of women.